Skip to content

 As a therapist, I often find that questions are a more powerful tool than statements because questions allow us to discover what we don’t yet know.
 So, questions help clients learn more than me telling them things.
 In this blog entry I’m going to present and briefly describe some of the most common and powerful…

-What are Good Relationship Boundaries?
+What Are Good Relationship Boundaries?

 couples therapy, relationshipsBy Eric FitzMedrud Ph.D.July 13, 2015Leave a comment

-What Does “Good Boundaries” Mean Anyway?
+What Are Good Relationship Boundaries?
 It is almost cliché to say that mature people have “good boundaries”.
 But what does that even mean?
-Some people with “poor” boundaries let others take advantage of them, while other “poor” boundaried people take advantage of others.
-Yet having “good” boundaries doesn’t just mean the opposite of those…
+Some people with “poor” boundaries let others take advantage of them, while others with “poor” boundaries take advantage of others.
+Yet having “good” boundaries doesn’t just mean the opposite of those behaviors.…

 Of Mountains and Mole Hills